FernandaFranco/225-object-oriented-javascript/notes.md

 - If you wish to assign a new object to a prototype and maintain the constructor relationship, you will need to recreate the constructor property and assign it the proper value.
 Stick with the dot notation — to augment the default prototype object on a constructor function, rather than replacing it with a new object literal.

+- Use Function.prototype.call to have the subclass "inherit" properties from the parent class.
+- Use Function.prototype = Object.create(obj) to "inherit" methods from the parent class.
+- Use Function.prototype.constructor to manually reset the property to point back to the appropriate constructor.

 The OLOO Pattern

 - OLOO which stands for "Object Linking to Other Objects," is first popularized by Kyle Simpson.
 JavaScript sheds its pretense as a "class oriented" language, where it uses constructor functions as fake classes.
 Instead, it embraces its prototype based object model.
 With the OLOO pattern, we define the shared behaviors on a prototype object, then use Object.create() to create objects that inherit directly from that object, without going through the roundabout way that involves "constructors and their prototype properties."